classes, workshops, retreats...

 Hosted and facilitated by Anna Swisher, a Work That Reconnects facilitator, mentor, and community activist in Ireland.
 Each group will meet for just over two hours, and we will focus on exploring Active Hope and the Work That Reconnects (WTR,) the teachings of Joanna Macy and others.
 The WTR is a collection of practices that help us to re-discover our humanity again and again; it aids us in navigating disorienting times by connecting to our care for Life, tending our relationships with each other, welcoming challenging emotions as fuel, and empowering us to use the resources we already have to act on behalf of life.
 This group is about building RESILIENCE, and we will explore what that means, and how we might do it.
 Our sessions will be interactive, nourishing, and inspiring.
 This will also be a wonderful place for people who are on the path to facilitating the WTR, and want to learn more about the practices, particularly in an online format.

 This group also includes OPTIONAL study/action groups.
 These are small groups of 3-4 people who meet once between every large group meeting, to support each other in bringing the work into our own lives and communities.
 Study/Action groups provide a place for us to really explore (and follow up with) the issues, initiatives and projects we might like to undertake or support in our local communities.
-Formats for SA group meetings are provided, and based around the WTR.
+They are in place to support those people who are hungry to take action in their communities; whether you know what you want to do, or not!
+Formats for S/A group meetings are provided, and based around the WTR.
 We will discuss Study/Action groups in our first meeting together.

 This is a three-month commitment.
-Once we begin together in February, we will close the group to newcomers for 3 months, and welcome others in again at the end of spring, for the next season of the group.
-This way we are able to build a strong connection and culture within the group.
+Once we begin together in February, we will close the group to newcomers for 3 months, and welcome others in again for the next season.
+This way we are able to build a strong connection, culture, and understanding within the group.

 Times of crisis remind us that we need each other; that life is precious, and we have much to be grateful for.
 Let us find ways to come together and find our way through this.
 Let us be a part of the solutions, of the new ways forward when collapse threatens us and media feeds our fears and anxieties.
 Let technology help us connect, and build a better world, together.

 Scholarships are offered only as available.
 Your contributions make scholarships possible.
-If you are someone with resources who would like to contribute towards scholarship funds, that is greatly appreciated.
-To do this you can click on "tickets," enter your gift amount and contact information, and then in the fields marker "Name" and "Surname," simply enter "Scholarship" and "donation".
+If you are someone with resources who would like to contribute towards scholarship funds, please let us know!

-If you are new to the Work and are unsure whether this is for you, there will be a FREE introductory workshop on Sunday, Jan 24th.
+If you are new to the Work and are unsure whether this is for you, or simply are hungry to dive in, there will be a FREE introductory workshop on Sunday, Feb 6.
 You can register for that HERE.

 You can read more about the WTR here.

 This is NOT a free event!
 Neither is it a donation (but eventbrite requires we call it that.)
-Please read to understand about your gift.
+We need to ensure fair and liveable wages for all.
+Please read on to understand about your gift.